Product stewardship for end-of-life tyres

 - participants commit to play their part in ensuring end-of-life tyres go to an environmentally sound use.

-- Guidelines for the tyre product stewardship scheme - available on the SCEW website
+- Guidelines for the tyre product stewardship scheme

 The Australian Tyre Industry Council applied for authorisation of the scheme on 28 September 2012.
 The Australian Competition and Consumer Commission (ACCC) has granted authorisation for the scheme for five years until 3 May 2018.